Can I Fly My Drone in a National Park? What You Need to Know

 Are you going to run into trouble if you fly a drone in a National Park?
 The short answer is yes unless you have requested prior authorization.
 Why exactly is drone flight prohibited in National Parks?
 What’s the best way to capture aerial shots of the views that you will only see in a National Park?

 Who has authority over National Parks?

-The FAA may have authority over almost all of national airspace, but the airspace directly over National Parks is an exception.
-Instead, this authority falls on the shoulders of the National Parks Service (NPS).
-In addition to the National Parks, the NPS also has authority over 60 rivers, 23 nature trails, and hundreds of monuments, historic sites, battlefields, seashores, and biking trails.
+The FAA has authority over almost all of national airspace, which includes the airspace directly over National Parks.
+However, the National Parks Service (NPS) has the authority to restrict flight take off and landing from its property.
+The NPS has authority over 60 rivers, 23 nature trails, and hundreds of monuments, historic sites, battlefields, seashores, and biking trails.
 Clearly, the NPS is quite a powerful agency with a heavy responsibility and an accordingly expansive authority.

-The bad news for drone pilots is that the NPS has announced a blanket restriction against drone flight over National Parks since August 2014.
-Under 36 CFR 1.5, flight of all types of unmanned aircraft has been prohibited over National Parks, including drones and model airplanes.
+The bad news for drone pilots is that the NPS has announced a blanket restriction against drone flight from National Parks since August 2014.
+Under 36 CFR 1.5, flight of all types of unmanned aircraft has been prohibited from National Parks, including drones and model airplanes.